 Not all themes are created equal and, for this approach to work and be fun, you’ll want to embrace this.
 You are under no obligation to make sure the themes are organized by similar characteristics.
 Some themes may reflect cooking style—like Grill + BBQ or Slow Cooker Nights while others might reflect the type of cuisine like Asian or Mexican night.

 Another way we’ve made theme nights work for us is by grouping some meals and recipes together under a heading that might be totally different from other nights.
 We have a Miscellaneous category for recipes that I don’t want to ‘forget’.
 We rarely make casseroles, but I do love a good poppyseed chicken casserole every once in a while.
-So, I tag as ‘Miscellaneous’ in the bank of recipes I have saved in my Plan to Eat online meal planner and check it every now and again.
+So, I list it under ‘Miscellaneous’ in my bank of family favorites and check it every now and again.
 It’s not even in our rotation, but I can easily choose one of those meals if I start feeling bored.

 Want a simple, 1-week meal plan?